 "Roma Termini is a giant who's always busy, therefore confusing for everyone."
 First I have some basics before starting with more personal tips for the goal of no hassle, no time-wasting, no risk of missing a train!

 The platform with the smallest number starts from left side (near Via Marsala)

-If you are really in a rush, make sure your ticket is really in your hand
+If you are really in a rush, make sure your ticket is in your hands

-Look at the correct information board, otherwise you will never find your train information while becoming nervous without a proper reason
+Look at the correct information board, otherwise you will never find your train number while becoming nervous

 How NOT To Miss Your Train

 There are 2 absolute advantages of checking and buying your tickets online.